esdurmus/esin/index.md

 **Contact:** esindurmus AT cs DOT stanford DOT edu

 Hi!
 I am Esin Durmus.
 I am a Postdoctoral Scholar at Stanford NLP group working with Tatsu Hashimoto and Dan Jurafsky.
 I received my PhD from Cornell University where I was advised by Claire Cardie.
-I am interested in text generation, evaluating generation systems and social applications of Natural Language Processing such as detection of racism on social media platforms.
+I am interested in text generation, evaluating generation systems and social applications of Natural Language Processing such as undersanding the dynamics of persuasion and detection of racism on social media platforms.

 <h2>News</h2>